 - Write with conviction.
 Instead of saying "we help", try "it's how"

-- Call to action is great, but call to values are better
+- Call to action button is great, but call to values are better

 - Don't exaggerate, people love honest lines